contagon/handbook/handbook/18-priesthood-ordinances-and-blessings.md

 ### 18.10.3 Ordination Record and Certificate

-Before a man is interviewed to be ordained to an office in the Melchizedek Priesthood, a clerk uses the Leader and Clerk Resources system to prepare a [Melchizedek Priesthood Ordination Record](https://lcr.churchofjesuschrist.org/records/ordinances/priesthood).
+Before a man is interviewed to be ordained to an office in the Melchizedek Priesthood, a clerk uses LCR to prepare a [Melchizedek Priesthood Ordination Record](https://lcr.churchofjesuschrist.org/records/ordinances/priesthood).
 The stake president or an assigned counselor conducts the interview and signs the form if all worthiness conditions are met.

 After the ordination, the stake president or his assigned representative completes the form and gives it to a clerk.
-He records the ordination in the Leader and Clerk Resources system and prepares an ordination certificate.
+He records the ordination in LCR and prepares an ordination certificate.
 This certificate is signed by the stake president and given to the person.

-Before a brother is interviewed to be ordained to an office in the Aaronic Priesthood, a clerk uses the Leader and Clerk Resources system to prepare an [Aaronic Priesthood Ordination Record](https://lcr.churchofjesuschrist.org/records/ordinances/priesthood).
+Before a brother is interviewed to be ordained to an office in the Aaronic Priesthood, a clerk uses LCR to prepare an [Aaronic Priesthood Ordination Record](https://lcr.churchofjesuschrist.org/records/ordinances/priesthood).
 The bishop or an assigned counselor conducts the interview and signs the form if all worthiness conditions are met.

 After the ordination, the bishop or an assigned counselor completes the form and gives it to a clerk.
-He records the ordination in the Leader and Clerk Resources system and prepares an ordination certificate.
-This certificate is signed by the bishop and given to the person.
+He records the ordination in LCR and prepares an ordination certificate.

 A person’s current legal name should be used on the ordination record and certificate.